yoxisem544/iOS-OAuthAPIKit/README.md

 ## License

-APIKit is available under the MIT license.
+OAuthAPIKit is available under the MIT license.
 See the LICENSE file for more info.